Thank you for your interest in the Neurology residency program at the University of Missouri.

 • Medical School Transcript

-• USMLE and/or COMLEX Results (USMLE Step 2 score is not required for application/interview, but must be completed prior to match and entry into the program)
+• USMLE and/or COMLEX Results (USMLE Step 2 passing score is not required for application/interview, but must be submitted prior to match and entry into the program)

-• Three letters of recommendation written within the past 12 months
+• Three letters of recommendation ideally written within the past 12 months

 • For international graduates, a current ECFMG certification (application will not be considered if certification is not submitted)